deathncarnate/deathncarnate/README.md

 You can sit next to me or something ingame I won't instantly kill you I'm surprisingly c+h friendly to some degree.
 (I say to some degree because if you just stay awkward and quiet I'm gonna get up and leave lmao fuck you) And if it seems like I am offtab you can whisper.
+But I'm mostly actually there and wouldn't mind if you interacted

 also for status shit